The Magic Fish: Reception

 The Magic Fish received a starred review from Kirkus Reviews, which noted Trung Le Nguyen's skill at mixing Vietnamese and Westerns fairy tales in his story, while connecting that to the main character's "struggle over coming out."
 The reviewer also praises the art, saying Le Nguyen's "clever use of color smooths the way for the sophisticated embedding of stories within a story", the technique which is used to highlight "the complex dynamics between first-generation and second-generation family members."
 Terry Hong, reviewing for The Booklist, called it a "homage to the infinite power of storytelling."
 A review published on Good Comics for Kidscalled the story "impeccable" and praised Nguyen's art style.

 In a review for The Horn Book Magazine, Jerry Dear calls The Magic Fish an "imaginative graphic novel", and noted Nguyen's use of "[p]astel shades of red, brown, and purple" to change between the various stories being told in parallel.
 Publishers Weekly also praised the author's use of different colors to signify a different layer of reality, and ended the review by saying "Nguyen’s poignant debut captures the perspectives of, and essence of the bond between, a parent and child".
 The New York Times published a review by Jen Wang, in which she calls Nguyen "a gifted storyteller".
 Wang proceeds to explain how the author uses the medium of graphic novels and fairy tales to emphasize different emotions, such as "romance or melancholy", and cultures, and finalizes her review by calling the novel "especially inventive."

 Awards

-Nguyen was nominated for an Eisner Award in the Best Writer/Artist category for his work in The Magic Fish and won the 2021 Harvey Award for Book of the Year.
-Additionally, the novel was shortlisted for the Best Comic/Graphic Novel category of the British Fantasy Awards, the GLAAD Media Award for Outstanding Comic Book and the 33rd Lambda Literary Awards for Young Adult Literature.
+Nguyen was nominated for an Eisner Award in the Best Writer/Artist category for his work in The Magic Fish, and won the 2021 Harvey Award for Book of the Year.
+Additionally, the novel was shortlisted for the Best Comic/Graphic Novel category of the British Fantasy Awards, the GLAAD Media Award for Outstanding Comic Book, and the 33rd Lambda Literary Awards for Young Adult Literature.
+The Italian translation, Magic fish.
+Le storie del pesce magico, won the 2023 Romics Award for Best Children's Book and was a finalist for the 2022 Mare di Libri Awards.
+The French translation was a Youth Selection at the 2023 Angoulême International Comics Festival.